When it comes to confidence, there are 2 foundational rules:

 - Confidence is subject to change

 You may be confident as a tennis player but crumble at the thought of speaking in front of a large group of strangers.
-Or perhaps you are a confident speaker, yet sometimes still lose your confidence and feel like a fraud and amateur before an important presentation.
+Or perhaps you are a confident speaker, yet sometimes still lose your confidence and feel like a fraud right before an important presentation.

 The first 2 years went well.
 She received encouraging feedback from peers, she took advanced courses, and she was in the habit of writing daily.
 She was confident in her ability as a writer.

 But a year ago, the ideas started dwindling away.
 She began approaching writing and creativity with growing anxiety.
 With the ideas, the confidence left, too.

 The more she fell behind, the less she wanted to write, and the less confident she felt.

 What happened?
 She surely hadn’t lost her ability to write?